Anishinaabe Keeshigun

 Free Event

 Celebrate First Nations culture at Fort William Historical Park!
 Join us for a free weekend filled with entertainment, hands-on activities and demonstrations that highlight Anishinaabe culture, traditions, language, and technology.
 This year’s event will also include a Pow Wow highlighting regional dancers and drum groups and a community feast.
-The community feast will be held on Saturday at 4:30 p.m. and is open to all visitors.
-More information coming soon.
+The community feast will be held on Saturday, 4:30 to 6 p.m., and is open to all visitors.

 Join Us